 Disclosure: When you apply through links on our site, we may earn a referral fee from our partners.
 For more, see our ad disclosure and review policy.

-In this article, we’ll take a look at a selection of credit cards that use Equifax credit report data to help determine your chances of approval, interest rate, credit limit, and other factors.
+In this article, we’re diving into a range of credit cards that rely on Equifax credit report data.
+This information helps determine your chances of approval, interest rates, credit limits, and more.

 Imagine scrolling through news apps on your phone — pick any three you want.
 They may all cover many of the same events, but the sources, details, emphasis, and information may be slightly different.
 Sometimes, a story may appear on only one app.